yateshkumar/test/README.md

 - **quantity** : Quantity of the product to be added in the shopping cart.

 #### Success Response:
-eturns the updated shopping cart.
+Returns the updated shopping cart.

 #### Example Success Response:
 ```